Fast Bowler Naseem Shah Wins Media Attention In Australia - UrduPoint

 Naseem Shah remained the main subject during the pre-match press conference by Pakistan Captain Azher Ali here at the Gabba on Wednesday and the journalists wanted to know more about a bowler who generated furious pace at a very young age of 16 years.

-Previously, Pakistan's Muhammad Amir was the youngest fast bowler to have played against Australia at the age of 18 years in the year 2009.
+The media men showed their keenness about Naseem Shah's early life, education and passion for cricket and were informed that he hailed from Lower Dir district in Khyber Pakhtunkhwa (KPK) of Pakistan, and got very little formal education as he dedicated more time to cricket than studies.

-The media men showed their keenness about Naseem Shah's early life, education and passion for cricket and were informed that he hailed from Lower Dir district in the province Khyber Pakhtunkhwa (KPK) and got very little formal education as he dedicated more time to cricket than studies.
+Lower Dir is a small district which shares borders with Pakistan's tourist paradise district Swat in the East and Afghanist in the West.

 Naseem Shah moved to Lahore after intervention of some cricketers in his home town who saw a great talent in him and persuaded his father to allow him to go to Lahore to pursue ambitions of a great fast bowler.